Allstate (NYSE:ALL) Releases Quarterly Earnings Results, Beats Estimates By $0.64 EPS

-Allstate (NYSE:ALL – Get Rating) issued its quarterly earnings data on Wednesday.
-The insurance provider reported ($1.30) EPS for the quarter, beating the consensus estimate of ($1.94) by $0.64, Briefing.com reports.
-The firm had revenue of $13.79 billion during the quarter, compared to the consensus estimate of $13.68 billion.
+Allstate (NYSE:ALL – Get Rating) issued its quarterly earnings results on Wednesday.
+The insurance provider reported ($1.30) EPS for the quarter, topping the consensus estimate of ($1.94) by $0.64, Briefing.com reports.
 Allstate had a negative net margin of 4.33% and a negative return on equity of 7.77%.
+The business had revenue of $13.79 billion for the quarter, compared to analysts’ expectations of $13.68 billion.
+During the same quarter last year, the company posted $2.58 earnings per share.
 The company’s quarterly revenue was up 11.8% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $2.58 earnings per share.

 Allstate Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Monday, April 3rd.
-Shareholders of record on Tuesday, February 28th were paid a dividend of $0.89 per share.
-This is an increase from Allstate’s previous quarterly dividend of $0.85.
-The ex-dividend date was Monday, February 27th.
-This represents a $3.56 dividend on an annualized basis and a dividend yield of 3.08%.
-Allstate’s dividend payout ratio (DPR) is currently -40.14%.
+The company also recently declared a quarterly dividend, which was paid on Monday, April 3rd.
+Shareholders of record on Tuesday, February 28th were paid a $0.89 dividend.
+The ex-dividend date of this dividend was Monday, February 27th.
+This represents a $3.56 annualized dividend and a dividend yield of 3.08%.
+This is a positive change from Allstate’s previous quarterly dividend of $0.85.
+Allstate’s dividend payout ratio (DPR) is presently -40.14%.

-In other Allstate news, CFO Jesse E. Merten sold 29,451 shares of the firm’s stock in a transaction that occurred on Wednesday, February 22nd.
+In related news, CFO Jesse E. Merten sold 29,451 shares of the firm’s stock in a transaction that occurred on Wednesday, February 22nd.
 The shares were sold at an average price of $134.18, for a total transaction of $3,951,735.18.
-Following the completion of the transaction, the chief financial officer now owns 16,668 shares of the company’s stock, valued at $2,236,512.24.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders own 1.70% of the company’s stock.
+Following the transaction, the chief financial officer now owns 16,668 shares in the company, valued at $2,236,512.24.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 1.70% of the company’s stock.

-Institutional investors have recently made changes to their positions in the company.
-Industrial Alliance Investment Management Inc. grew its holdings in shares of Allstate by 138.3% during the fourth quarter.
-Industrial Alliance Investment Management Inc. now owns 367 shares of the insurance provider’s stock valued at $50,000 after buying an additional 213 shares during the last quarter.
-Fortis Capital Advisors LLC purchased a new stake in shares of Allstate during the fourth quarter valued at approximately $86,000.
-Resurgent Financial Advisors LLC purchased a new stake in shares of Allstate during the fourth quarter valued at approximately $115,000.
-Covington Capital Management grew its holdings in shares of Allstate by 18.5% during the third quarter.
-Covington Capital Management now owns 1,000 shares of the insurance provider’s stock valued at $125,000 after buying an additional 156 shares during the last quarter.
-Finally, Marietta Investment Partners LLC purchased a new stake in shares of Allstate during the fourth quarter valued at approximately $203,000.
-Hedge funds and other institutional investors own 77.48% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the stock.
+Price T Rowe Associates Inc. MD boosted its holdings in Allstate by 123.7% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 5,540,295 shares of the insurance provider’s stock worth $751,264,000 after buying an additional 3,064,105 shares in the last quarter.
+Cowa LLC bought a new stake in Allstate during the first quarter worth approximately $30,000.
+Norges Bank bought a new stake in Allstate during the fourth quarter worth approximately $190,865,000.
+Morgan Stanley boosted its holdings in Allstate by 29.0% during the fourth quarter.
+Morgan Stanley now owns 3,563,628 shares of the insurance provider’s stock worth $483,228,000 after buying an additional 800,665 shares in the last quarter.
+Finally, Vanguard Group Inc. boosted its holdings in Allstate by 3.1% during the first quarter.
+Vanguard Group Inc. now owns 24,850,782 shares of the insurance provider’s stock worth $3,442,082,000 after buying an additional 745,096 shares in the last quarter.
+Institutional investors and hedge funds own 77.48% of the company’s stock.

 About Allstate